anmol-yousaf/active_campaign_wrapper/README.md

 **BODY PARAMS**
 - email* (string): Email address of the new contact.
 Example: 'test@example.com'
-- status (integer) Status of your contact.
-Possible Values: -1..3
-  - -1 Any
-  - 0 Unconfirmed
-  - 1 Active
-  - 2 Unsubscribed
-  - 3 Bounced
 - first_name (string): First name of the new contact.
 - last_name (string): Last name of the new contact.
 - phone (integer): Phone number of the contact.